-Costing only £5 per adult and coming highly recommended, this is definitely one of the best things to do in Leeds.
+Costing only £5 per adult and coming highly recommended, this is definitely one of the best things to do in Leeds for less.

-Again out from the centre, but pretty close by, taking a drive (or the bus) to Kirkstall Abbey and its grounds is certainly one of the best things to do in Leeds.
+Again a little out from the centre, taking a drive (or the bus) to Kirkstall Abbey and its grounds is certainly one of the best things to do in Leeds.

 Not as pretty as the mystical Bolton Abbey, but much closer to town, Kirkstall Abbey makes the perfect weekend excursion – it’s free to enter and set in lovely grounds.

 In the summer you can enjoy the sun in the park around and in autumn you can relish kicking up some leaves and jumping through some puddles.

 Photographers will enjoy this place too, as will the history buffs of course!